-In the interim, we kindly ask you to consider helping us build our Student Support Fund, which will provide much-needed relief for our students, be it to travel back to their families, to preserve artwork that is only partially complete, or to invest in media platforms and other technologies that will allow them to share their practice with the world.
+In the interim, we kindly ask you to consider helping us build our Student Relief Fund, which will provide much-needed relief for our students, be it to travel back to their families, to preserve artwork that is only partially complete, or to invest in media platforms and other technologies that will allow them to share their practice with the world.

 Artists' work will sustain our society in the days and years to come.
 The stories they will tell--the images, texts, live productions that will be presented--will be the bellwether that will express our shared anxiety as well as its creative resolutions.